American Football (1999 album): Composition and music

 Musically, LP1 is described as an emo, indie rock, math rock, and post-rock album with elements of jazz.
+Loudwire said the album's tracks were "meticulously crafted to balance dream-like jazz influence with progressive rock sensibilities."
 Kinsella used American Football in an attempt to revive the more rock-oriented sound of Joan of Arc's earlier material.
 Holmes and Kinsella were into punk and hardcore music, while Lamos was into jazz.

 The band concentrated on interaction between the two guitars, basing their timing on musical cues.
 Ian Cohen of Pitchfork expressed his interpretation of the album as a "rebuke of the Midwestern scene that had been shaped by the incalculable long-tail influence of Mike Kinsella’s previous one-album supernova Cap’n Jazz, rerouting emo’s bloodline from hardcore toward minimalist jazz and meditative math-rock."

 Each song is in a different tuning.
 Not all of the material was in a finished state by the time the band went to record; they agreed to simply "finish [writing] these songs in the studio and put out the record."
 The group decided to thicken the sound by doubling and tripling the guitar tracks.
 Kinsella commented on what became American Football's signature guitar tone: "Now you can buy a shimmer pedal to recreate what we did, but we did it manually and I think it was just dumb luck.
 By doing it the stupid way, it became our own thing."
 In addition to their usual instruments, each member provided further instrumentation: Holmes played the Wurlitzer while Lamos played trumpet, and Kinsella played bass.
 The album was mastered by Jonathan Pines at Private Studios in July 1999.